Quotations and Allusions in

 prototypes of man and the animals.
 Lewis’s idea to use this name as a synonym

-Steiner, the founder of Anthroposophy.
-Steiner explained the Fall of Man as a
+Rudolf Steiner, the founder of Anthroposophy.
+Steiner explained the Fall of Man

 spiritual awareness and social awareness respectively.